View John Bittner's Obituary on YourSun.com and share memories

 |

-He was born September 18, 1919 in Atlanta, Georgia and moved to this area and 1973 from Maryland.
-Mr. Bittner served 20+ years and as retired Army Major.
-He was a member of the Masonic Lodge #115 F & AM for 70 years; a member of the Sons of the American Revolution and a member of MOAA Military Office Association of America.
+John T. Bittner, Jr. passed away on June 18, 2019 at the age of 99+ years.
+He was born in Atlanta, Georgia on September 28, 1919.
+John joined the Army just out of High School and retired after 20+ years of service.
+He served in the US, Japan, Germany, and the Philippines and Korea, retiring as rank of Major.
+He moved to Port Charlotte, Florida in 1973 from Maryland.
+He was an active Mason for over 70 years.
+He was a member of the Masonic Lodge #115 F. & A.M. in Punta Gorda, NARFE, MOAA, SAR and others.
+John also volunteered at the Port Charlotte Library for several years.

-Survivors include his wife Marisue, three stepdaughter; one stepson, sister, Blanche Barton of Panama City, FL, twelve grandchildren; three great grandchildren and five nieces and nephew.
+Survivors include his wife, Marisue Glass Bittner, a sister, Blanche Barton of Panama City, FL, 4 stepchildren, 12 grandchildren, 3 great-grandchildren, 2 nieces, and 3 nephews.

-Memorial service will be held on September 28, 2019 at 4:00 p.m. at the Masonic Lodge in Punta Gorda with military service at the National Cemetery in Sarasota on September 30, 2019.
+A memorial service will be held on September 28, 2019 (his 100th birthdate) at the Punta Gorda Masonic Lodge #115 F. & A.M. at 4pm, with military service at the National Cemetery in Sarasota on September 30, 2019.